flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 The S-PPU draws each scanline on-the-fly by first processing the respective portion of each layer and then mixing them together.

 One of the main constraints of NES games was the fact that they could only update their graphics during **V-Blank**.
-The moment from which the CRT's beam was returning to the starting point provided a reasonable timeframe to reshuffle some tiles without breaking the image.
+The moment from which the CRT's beam was returning to the starting point provided a reasonable time frame to reshuffle some tiles without breaking the image.

 Well, now thanks to the new capabilities of the SNES, this limitation gained a different meaning.